ssg-research/concept-filtering/README.md

 # Espresso

-This paper will appear in ACM Conference on Data and Application Security and Privacy (CODASPY) 2025.
+This paper will appear in ACM Conference on Data and Application Security and Privacy (CODASPY) 2025 [Best Paper Award Winner] (https://dl.acm.org/doi/10.1145/3714393.3726502).

 This repo contains code that allows you to reproduce experiments for the concept-removal technique presented in "Espresso: Robust Concept Filtering in Text-to-Image Models".
 An extended version of the paper is available on [ArXiv](https://arxiv.org/abs/2404.19227).